 (… existing texts …)

-An AP that transmits an HE NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, unless(#15358)
+An AP that transmits an HE NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except the following:(#15358)

 dot11MultiBSSIDImplemented(19/0028r4) is true and the HE NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.

+the HE NDP Announcement frame is directed to non-AP STAs from at least two different BSSs of a co-hosted BSSID set, in which case, the AP shall set the TA field of the frame to the control BSSID.(#21157)

 If the HE NDP Announcement frame is transmitted in a non-HT duplicate PPDU then the TA field of the HE NDP Announcement frame is a bandwidth signaling TA (see 10.6.6.6 (Channel Width selection for Control frames)).